frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table acts as a master directory of healthcare providers, storing key identifying, professional, and contact information.
-It is a central reference table that links providers to specific patient encounters and also associates them with the larger healthcare organizations they work for.
-The inclusion of a unique National Provider Identifier (NPI) and specialty details suggests its primary business purpose is to support patient care, specialist referrals, and medical billing operations.
+> This table serves as a master directory for healthcare providers, storing essential demographic, contact, and credentialing information like their National Provider Identifier (NPI) and specialty.
+It is a central reference table, linking individual providers to specific patient encounters and associating them with larger healthcare organizations.
+The table's structure supports core business functions such as tracking patient care, managing provider networks, and facilitating claims processing.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |